There are many ways to get involved and support our work or connect with other FGG supporters.

-If you'd like to consider starting a local LGBT+ sports organization, read the guide put together by our Membership Committee: How to start a new gay sports organization.pdf
+If you'd like to consider starting a local LGBTQ+ sports organization, read the guide put together by our Membership Committee: How to start a new gay sports organization.pdf

-Whatever you do, you’ll be helping us touch and change the lives of thousands of LGBT+ artists and athletes around the world.
+Whatever you do, you’ll be helping us touch and change the lives of thousands of LGBTQ+ artists and athletes around the world.